lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- abstract

 This document defines combinations of ML-DSA [FIPS.204] in hybrid with traditional algorithms RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, and Ed448.
 These combinations are tailored to meet security best practices and regulatory requirements.
-Composite ML-DSA is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.
+Composite ML-DSA is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-DSA.

 <!-- End of Abstract -->